SoumyajitSingh/Snake-Master2.O/README.md

 # Snake-Master2.O
 A browser-based classic Snake Game built with HTML, CSS, and JavaScript.
-This project is a fun way to practice DOM manipulation, event handling, and game loop logic while delivering an interactive gaming experience directly in the web browser.
+This enhanced version offers modern controls, customizable difficulty levels, music, and interactive UI elements for a more engaging gameplay experience.

 🎮 Features
 Smooth arrow-key controls for snake movement

+Start / Pause / Resume / Restart game functionality

 Dynamic snake growth upon eating food

-Real-time score tracking
+Real-time score tracking and high-score display

+Game level selection – Easy, Medium, Hard (affects snake speed)

+Background music with Play / Pause toggle

-Game-over detection and restart functionality
+Game-over detection with restart prompt

-Responsive layout for various screen sizes
+Responsive design for various devices

 🛠 Technologies Used
-HTML5 – Structure and game elements
+HTML5 – Structure and UI elements

-CSS3 – Styling and responsive design
+CSS3 – Styling, animations, and responsive design

-JavaScript (ES6) – Game logic and interactivity
+JavaScript (ES6) – Game logic, level selection, and interactivity

 🚀 How to Play
 Open the game in your browser.

+Select your preferred difficulty level: Easy 🐢, Medium 🐍, or Hard ⚡.

+Press Start to begin the game.

 Use arrow keys (⬆⬇⬅➡) to control the snake’s direction.

-Eat the red food to grow and increase your score.
+Eat the food to grow and increase your score.

+Avoid colliding with walls or your own tail.

+Pause or resume the game anytime, and restart when needed.

+Enjoy background music (you can pause or play it anytime).
 Avoid colliding with the walls or your own tail.

 Try to achieve the highest score possible!